Kembi Gitura: Political life

-Gitura represented the Kiharu Constituency in the National Assembly (Kenya) from 2003 to 2007.
+Gìtūra represented the Kiharu Constituency in the National Assembly (Kenya) from 2003 to 2007.
 Subsequently, he was appointed as the Kenyan Ambassador to Belgium, serving from 2009 until his resignation in 2012 in order to stand for election to the Senate.

-After winning a seat in the Senate, Gitura was elected as the Deputy Speaker of the Senate on 28 March 2013.
+After winning a seat in the Senate, Gìtūra was elected as the Deputy Speaker of the Senate on 28 March 2013.
 He received 39 votes.